icgc-dcc/dcc-docs/docs/pcawg/data.md

 Please edit it to include your own key ID and secret key.

-Manifest file you downloaded from ICGC Data Portal for PDC is actually a shell script containing *aws* cli commands, one line per file.
+The manifest file that you downloaded from ICGC Data Portal for PDC is actually a shell script containing *aws* cli commands, one line per file.
 One line may look like this:
 `aws --profile pdc --endpoint-url https://bionimbus-objstore-cs.opensciencedatacloud.org s3 cp s3://pcawg-tcga-brca-us/f99f7e36-8b6f-5cf0-854f-4b832d5962a4 .`